 After the first winter, we had to go back to the nursery to get another 5-gallon bucket of river rock to fill in some spots that had settled or gotten uneven.
 The next spring, though, we didn’t have to do this.
 So I’m thinking that means things had settled into where they wanted to be after a year.

-Here is a whole post about our little backyard in 2019, and then the yard again in 2020.
+Here is a whole piece about our little backyard in 2019, and then the yard again in 2020.
 Lots of updated pics so you can see how everything is holding up.
 I’ll tell you what, though—the rock landscaping around the HVAC unit has probably been the best!

 We might not see it behind the DIY HVAC unit screen we built, but it helps to keep things clean and tidy.
 And no cutting grass back there.
 One of the best decisions we made in this rock landscaping plan.